Moise Kean

-Kean started his career with Juventus in 2016, winning a domestic double (league and cup) in his first season with the club.
+Kean started his professional career with Juventus in 2016, winning a domestic double (league and cup) in his first season with the club.
 He spent the following season on loan with Hellas Verona before returning to Juventus the next season, winning another Serie A title in 2019.
-In the summer of that year, Kean joined English side Everton, who loaned him to French club Paris Saint-Germain in 2020, and to Juventus in 2021.
+In the summer of that year, Kean joined English side Everton, who loaned him to French club Paris Saint-Germain in 2020, and back to Juventus in 2021, before he rejoined the Turin club permanently in 2023.

 At the international level, Kean made his senior debut for Italy in 2018.
 He is the third-youngest goalscorer for Italy in a competitive match, behind Wilfried Gnonto and Bruno Nicolè.

-Early life
+Early and personal life

 Kean was born in Vercelli to Ivorian parents Biorou and Isabelle.
-When his parents separated when he was four years old, he and his two brothers moved with his mother to Asti, where he spent the rest of his childhood and adolescent years.
+When his parents separated when he was four years old, he and his two brothers moved with their mother to Asti, where he spent the rest of his childhood and adolescent years.